transdigiware/blockchain/howto/ibp-console-join-network.md

 * [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network) guides you through the process of hosting a network by creating an ordering service and a peer.
 * **Join a network tutorial** (Current tutorial) Guides you through the process of joining an existing network by creating a peer and joining it to a channel.
-* [Deploy a smart contract on the network](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts) provides information on how to write a smart contract and deploy it on your network.
+* [Deploy a smart contract using Fabric v2.x](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2#ibp-console-smart-contracts-v2) provides information on how to write a smart contract and deploy it on your network.

 You can use the steps in these tutorials to build a network with multiple organizations in one cluster for the purposes of development and testing.
 Use the **Build a network** tutorial if you want to form a blockchain consortium by creating an ordering service and adding organizations.
 Use the **Join a network** tutorial to connect a peer to the network.
 Following the tutorials with different consortium members allows you to create a truly **distributed** blockchain network.